mbedu42/HLL_Admin_Responder_FR/README.md

 Discord bot that automatically creates forum posts when players request admin help in-game.
 Admins can respond directly from Discord and messages are sent back to players.

+## This currently only supports Single Servers.
+I will work on Multiple Server unless someone beats me to it.

 ## Features

 - **Real-time Monitoring**: Watches HLL server for `!admin` commands